kubernetes/enhancements/keps/sig-node/6262-job-pod-replacement-node-maintenance/README.md

   completion behavior that depends on that cleanup, remains outside this KEP's scope.
 - **Define safe replacement and accounting semantics.** Define replacement and accounting semantics precise enough to avoid unintentionally running duplicate work for the same logical Pod slot.
   - *Alpha caveat:* the Job controller trusts the `MaintenanceInProgress` signal authoritatively and does not independently verify node or kubelet health.
-The setter of the condition assumes responsibility for ensuring the node is actually isolated, to prevent split-brain execution.
+  - **Condition setter responsibility:** the setter of the condition assumes responsibility for ensuring the node is actually isolated, to prevent split-brain execution, and for making the node unschedulable or applying appropriate taints if replacement Pods must not land there.
 - **Make the behavior opt-in.** Gate this behavior fully behind a feature gate, defaulting to today's behavior when disabled.

 ### Non-Goals